Clan McGrath: McGrath Sept of County Waterford

 The best known Waterford McGraths, often referred to as McCragh, were located on the eastern slopes of the Knockmealdown Mountains.
 These families were descended from the Mac Craiths of Thomond and were associated with the Fitzgerald family (Earl of Desmond).
 The McGraths and O’Briens were invited to occupy the slopes of the Knockmealdown and Commeragh Mountains respectively to protect the Fitzgerald territory from incursion from the North.

 The head of the clan in the early 1600s was Philip McCragh of Sliabh Gua who constructed a castle called Sleady Castle in 1628 at Curragh na Sleady.
 The walls of this impressive 17th century, four story structure are still standing.
 Sleady Castle is located just east of Cappaquin a little off the road to Clonmel.
 The family also had a castle at Mountain Castle (which is still standing), where Philip lived prior to building Sleady Castle.

 A tower house at Abbeyside across the river from Dungarvan was built by a member of this family in the mid 1500s.
 They were protectors and patrons of the nearby Augustinian Abbey.
 The castle was finally demolished in the 1960s.
 The site of the castle was marked with the unveiling of a commemorative plaque in 2015.

+The Clan McGrath Today

+The Clan McGrath Society - Cumann Chlann Mhic Craith has been reorganised in 2023 and was formally launched at the Clan McGrath International Gathering 2024 which took place in Dungarvan, Co.
+Waterford.
+The aim of the society is to unite the various septs and family groups of the Clan McGrath under one banner.

+The two main Irish septs in Ulster and Thomond, have come together with international clan groups and associations around the world and successfully organised and delivered the first Clan McGrath International Gathering since 2019 and the Covid pandemic.

+The gathering took place from 8 – 12 August 2024 and participants travelled from the USA, UK, Canada, and Australia for this festival of heritage and culture and were welcomed home to Ireland's green shores by McGraths from across Ireland.

+The clan gathering was opened by Waterford City and County Mayor Cllr.
+Brian Murphy, who raised the clan banner above the Park Hotel Dungarvan, the base for the 2024 gathering.
+The theme of the gathering was ‘walking in the footsteps of our ancestors’.

+Bookending the gathering programme, on Day 1 the programme reflected the development of early Ireland and the impact of 19th century immigration on Irish society with guided tours of the Irish National Heritage Centre in Wexford, the Dunbrody Famine Ship and the JFK Homestead.